dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-development/dotnet-development-source-generators.md

 ## Analyzer Categories
-The following are each of the eligible categories that an analyzer can be assigned to and are modeled after the standard categories used by the.NET analyzers:
+The following are each of the eligible categories that an analyzer can be assigned to and are modeled after the standard categories used by the .NET analyzers:
 - Design
 - Documentation
 - Globalization